arvcode/TensorRT_classifier_efficientNet/jetson_nano_setup_instructions.md

     pip install efficientnet_pytorch

-    python3 -m pip install Pillow  or pip install Pillow
+    python3 -m pip install Pillow  / pip install Pillow

-    If any packages are missed, please install via apt or pop.
+    If any packages are missed, please install via apt or pip.

 #### For faster deployment, I choose to use the SD card option.